 Our immensely complex and awesome bodies are a sort of like hybrid cars — we can run either on carbohydrates or fats.
 (Sometimes we do both at once, for instance during endurance exercise.)

-Eating a high-fat, moderate-protein, very low-carb diet causes a shift to the state of ketosis, where the body is burning primarily fat and producing ketones (rather than glucose) to fuel the brain.
+Restricting carbs to a very low level causes a shift to the state of ketosis, where the body is burning primarily fat and producing ketones (rather than glucose) to fuel the brain.

 This sounds quite exciting, and Google just gave me 95,900,000 results for “keto,” so clearly people are getting on board.
 Here is my personal report and my conclusions, in case they are of interest …